-More importantly: Amontillado, Oloroso, Moscatel and PX don’t have these pungent acetaldehydes, so again, it’s not a good idea trying to describe sherry as a whole.
+More importantly: Amontillado, Oloroso, Moscatel and PX don’t have these pungent acetaldehydes, so again, it’s not a good idea trying to describe the aromas of sherry as a whole.

 There are more remarks to be made.
-I assume Xerex is just a typo, this should be Xérès (in French) or Jerez in Spanish.
+I see they mention Xerex – I assume this is just a typo, it should be Xérès (in French) or Jerez in Spanish.
 Also a solera system with four stages would be called a three-criadera system, not a four-criadera system.
 The last stage which holds the oldest wine is called the solera row and this isn’t counted as a criadera.
-Those are just details of course.
+Those are small remarks of course.

 Assuming it is read by people studying wine, who may not have discovered proper sherry yet, the new Wine Folly Magnum Edition does little to disprove the sterotypical view of a sticky dessert wine that’s tippled from a substandard glass.
+Mixing characteristics of different types of sherries results in a vague and confusing description.
 The factual errors should be corrected, and a lot of things could be explained in a better way.
 I’m hoping for a revised edition!

 Update: I’ve been in touch with the author.
 Some remarks have made it to the list of errors and omissions.
 Other things are noted or set aside as nitpicking.